Hatton Ferry: History

 James A. Brown began operating a store and ferry at this site in the late 1870s.
 A few years later, he bought the land and the store became a stop on the Richmond and Allegheny Railroad which was built along the towpath of the James River and Kanawha Canal in the 1880s.

 In 1914, James B. Tindall purchased the store, ferry, and ferry rights.
 He operated the ferry until 1940 when it was taken over by the Virginia Department of Highways.
 A new ferry was built by the Virginia Department of Transportation, and it was rededicated in September 1973.
 The dedication ceremonies included actor Richard Thomas, who played the character John-Boy Walton on the TV series, The Waltons, and Mrs. Doris Hamner, the mother of Waltons creator and writer Earl Hamner, Jr., who lived at nearby Schuyler provided the basis for the fictional stories.

 The Hatton Ferry is the last poled ferry in the United States.

 Current operations and schedule

 With most regular traffic crossing the river nearby using the highway bridge at Scottsville located five miles downstream, the Hatton Ferry operates on a weekend schedule from early April to the end of October (river levels permitting) and beginning with 2010 is now owned and managed by the Albemarle Charlottesville Historical Society.

 VDOT ceases operation

 Amid budget cuts VDOT ceased funding for the ferry as part of its 2009 service reductions.
 Albemarle County appropriated $9,300 to keep the ferry running through October 1, 2009, although the funding may be made up from donations to the ACHS.
 In early 2010, VDOT transferred title to the Hatton Ferry to the non-profit 501 (c) 3 Albemarle Charlottesville Historical Society.

-The Society will continue operation.
-Operations will be funded from donations.
+Albemarle Charlottesville Historical Society ceases operation

+On January 14, 2025, the ACHS Board of Directors voted to demolish and remove the Hatton Ferry barge.